Expert Consulted by: Jo Smith

 Create a consistent bedtime routine

-Establishing a calming, predictable bedtime routine helps signal to your baby that sleep is coming.
+Establishing a calming, consistent, predictable bedtime routine helps signal your baby that sleep is coming.
 Simple activities like a warm bath, gentle massage, pyjamas, a lullaby, or reading can ease them into sleep - this shouldn't be too long, 45 minutes maximum.

 Follow age-appropriate wake windows

-Staying within these wake windows (see above) helps prevent overtiredness, which can lead to difficulty settling down and more night wakings.
+Staying within these wake windows (see above) helps prevent over-tiredness, which can lead to difficulty settling down and more night wakings.

 Darken the room for naps and nighttime sleep